finos/architecture-as-code/cli/README.md

 Options:
   -p, --pattern <pattern>                         Path to the pattern file to use.
 May be a file path or a URL.
   -i, --instantiation <instantiation>             Path to the pattern instantiation file to use.
 May be a file path or a URL.
-  -m, --metaSchemasLocation <metaSchemaLocation>  The location of the directory of the meta schemas to be loaded (default: "../calm/draft/2024-03/meta")
+  -s, --schemaDirectory <path>                    The location of the directory of the meta schemas to be loaded (default: "../calm/draft/2024-03/meta")
   -f, --format <format>                           The format of the output (choices: "json", "junit", default: "json") -o, --output <output>                           Path location at which to output the generated file.
   -v, --verbose                                   Enable verbose logging. (default: false)